augustoas/dutch-app/README.md

 ## Considerations

-- For products I am always fetching first 20 and using the firs variant to simplify the exercise.
+- For products I am always fetching first 20 and using the first variant to simplify the exercise.
 - Included types
 - Basic tailwind configuration
 - Responsive design
 - Didn't include icons this time to simplify the exercise.

+## Run the project

+cd dutch-shop
+npm install
+npm run dev

 ## Thanks